 Attendance is recorded for each student for each day of class (excluding holidays or cancelled classes).
-If, for any reason, the student shall miss class then the student MUST email the instructor in a timely manner.
+If, for any reason, the student shall miss class then the student MUST email the instructor in a timely manner to discuss assignments missed.
 Attendances may be excused depending on the circumstances which may or may not require documentation.